roshankanel/project3/README.md

 ## Ganache

 **Ganache** is a personal blockchain for Ethereum development that you can use to deploy contracts, develop your applications, and run tests.
 It provides a local Ethereum blockchain that you can use for development and testing purposes, allowing you to avoid the costs and complexities associated with deploying contracts on the main Ethereum network.

+## Getting Started

+To get started with the Metavolt project, follow these steps: